achoudhury4927/VR-Rhythm-Game/README.md

 Steam VR: https://assetstore.unity.com/packages/templates/systems/steamvr-plugin-32647

-Audio can be added by selecting it from within the audio component ingame
+Audio can be added by selecting it from within the audio component ingame, may need to select files